 Enter 001 - 999.
-When the property has numerous floors, it is too time consuming to determine the total number of rooms for the entire structure.
-Therefore, investigate one or two stories to develop the approximate average.
+When the property has numerous floors, investigate one or two stories to develop the approximate average of the number of rooms.
 It would be advisable to check floors above the base floor as it usually contains a greater percentage of open area than the remainder of the floors.
 This field cannot be zero filled.